apache/cordova-wp8/README.md

 When you add or remove files/folders in the www folder you will need to do the following

-- ensure the new item is included in the project ( Content ) -- Do not modify the GapSourceDictionary.xml file which is included in the project, it is auto-generated for you when you build.
+- ensure the new item is included in the project ( Content ) This includes ALL images/css/html/js/* and anything that you want available at runtime.
+-- Do not modify the GapSourceDictionary.xml file which is included in the project, it is auto-generated for you when you build.